rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 #### Discard All Sessions

-This action is used to troubleshooting action to discard all other user sessions.
+This action is a troubleshooting action that will discard all active sessions.
+This can sometimes alleviate the issue where objects remain locked after editing.

 ##### Input